Frequently Asked Questions

 Not sure I want to race.

 - That’s okay.
-You can still join the Gear Grinders and come to the twice weekly rides and other activities.
+You can still join the Gear Grinders and come to the weekly rides and other activities.
 Many student atheletes come to the sport thinking they don’t want to take part in races but after attending a race or talking to other students, change their minds.
 Race day is lots of fun – and it is not all about the winning.
 Every student who participates is made to feel warmly welcomed and gets great encouragement from the community of mountain bikers happy to see you on a bike.
-We say, keep an open mind, but it’s still fine if you prefer not to race.
+We encourage riders to keep an open mind.

 I’m a complete novice on the trails.